 Selecting a stick is very personal.
 Each player has specific likes and dislikes.
 The perfect stick means different things to different players.
-Some players like long sticks, while others may prefer short sticks.
-Some like toe curves, and others like mid-blade curves.
-Conversely, some players like sticks with a lot of bend or flex, as it is more often referred to, while others like a stiff shaft.
+Some players like long sticks, others prefer short sticks, some like toe curves, and others like mid-blade curves.
+Conversely, some players like sticks with a lot of bend or flex, as it is more often referred to, while others want a stiff shaft.

 So while there are some general guidelines and things you should be aware of when selecting a stick, at the end of the day, it comes down to what feels natural in your player's hands.

 Below we have assembled some general points, terminology, and stick features to consider when selecting a stick.

 A kick point is where a stick's shaft bends or flexes the most.
 There are generally three kick point options from the major stick manufacturers; low, mid, and high.

 Low kick point - The lower the kick point is generally for a quicker release for shooting.- preferred by most forwards that play in traffic and need to get their shots off quick

 Mid kick point - The mid kick point is generally for players that want more power on their shot